KevS272/lidar_proposal_image_classification/README.md

 ## Usage
-Before the package can be used, you have to place a model as .engine file into the `/engines` folder and specify the TensorRT engine file you want to use in the configuration files that are listed below.
-To Train a classification model and convert it into a TensorRT engine, you can use [this repository](https://github.com/KevS272/pytorch_image_classifier).
+Before the package can be used, you have download the model weights that are used for the classification.
+To do this, follow these steps:
+1. get the latest model weights from the KTHFS DV Drive [here](https://drive.google.com/drive/folders/1s9m2v4VQfNpHC2PFVnxf5XnK6eesFqrs)
+2. Clone [this repository](https://github.com/KevS272/pytorch_image_classifier) and follow the instructions in the README to convert it into a TensorRT engine
+3. Put the created engine file into the `/engines` directory of this package

 You also have to specify the correct camera intrinsics and transform in the config file as well as the correct topics and frame IDs in the launch file according to your data.